codyburleson/aikb/docs/aikb-spec.md

 #### 6.3.2 Validation Requirements

-Agent and Application implementations SHOULD validate knowledge objects against their declared templates using JSON Schema validation.
+Agent and tool implementations SHOULD validate document Instances against their declared templates using JSON Schema validation.
 When creating instances from templates:

 1. Read the template file to understand structure
 2. Read the corresponding JSON Schema to understand field types and validation rules